 So what about outbound?

 But the reality is, cold calling is just one of the many methods of outbound marketing.
 And if you do it right, outbound sales doesn’t have to be “icky” or “sleazy.”

-In fact, outbound marketing can now be done less invasive than ever before.
-The key is to remember that outbound versus inbound isn’t about invasive versus non-invasive selling.
+In fact, outbound marketing is now less invasive than ever before, thanks to the massive amounts of data we have access to.
+The key is to remember that outbound campaigns versus inbound campaigns isn’t about invasive versus non-invasive selling.

 Here’s an overview of the typical flow for an outbound sale: